deloachtech/zepher-symfony/README.md

 Zepher for Symfony
 ==================

-[Zepher](https://zepher.io) provides RBAC, SaaS, Customer networking and fee-based app versioning to an existing codebase.
+[Zepher](https://zepher.io) integrates RBAC, SaaS, Customer networking and fee-based app versioning into an existing codebase.

 > This package is specifically designed for Symfony applications.
 See [deloachtech/zepher-php](https://github.com/deloachtech/zepher-php) for a vanilla Zepher PHP installation.